railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 - *Other Information* : It holds the information regarding the company, payment, notes, etc.
 - *Company* : The company.
-- *Payslip Run* : Name of Payslip Run through which payslip is generated.
+- *Payslip Batches* : Name of Payslip Batch through which payslip is generated.
 - *Made Payment Order* : If **True**, the payment is made.
 - *Notes* : Some additional information related to payslip.

 Click on the Confirm button when the payslip is fully calculated and the Payment is made.
 It will change the state to ``Done``.

-Payslips Run
+Payslips Batch
 ------------

-Using the menu :menuselection:`Human Resources --> Payroll --> Payslips Run` you can create payslips for various employees at a time.
+Using the menu :menuselection:`Human Resources --> Payroll --> Payslips Batches` you can create payslips for various employees at a time.
 Its like a register which holds payslips of various employees created through ``Generate Payslips`` wizard.

 .. figure:: images/payslips_run.png
    :align: center
    :scale: 80

-   *Payslips Run*
+   *Payslips Batch*

 You need to configure the following:-